Ecard

 The concept of “User as Stakeholder” emphasizes the importance of understanding and responding to the needs, desires, and values of users.
 It involves engaging with users as active participants in the design and production processes.
 This approach recognizes that users have a direct impact on the success and sustainability of fashion businesses.

 By considering users as stakeholders, fashion brands and industry players can gain valuable insights into user preferences, market trends, and emerging demands.
-They can involve users in various stages of the fashion value chain, such as product ideation, co-creation, feedback collection, and evaluation.
+They can involve users at various stages of the fashion value chain, including product ideation, co-creation, feedback collection, and evaluation.
 This collaborative approach allows companies to align their offerings with user expectations, improve customer satisfaction, and build long-term relationships.

 Furthermore, recognizing users as stakeholders also entails considering their broader social and environmental concerns.
-It involves taking into account ethical and sustainable considerations in the design and production of fashion products.
-By involving users in discussions around sustainability, transparency, and responsible consumption, fashion brands can respond to evolving user values and contribute to a more conscious and responsible industry.
+It involves accounting for ethical and sustainable considerations in the design and production of fashion products.
+By involving users in discussions about sustainability, transparency, and responsible consumption, fashion brands can respond to evolving user values and contribute to a more conscious, responsible industry.

 Case studies